mattyfours/practice-problems/src/problems/problem-1/README.md

 ### Description

 - Use the `customerApi` function to receive customer data
-- Return an array of customer names sorted by total spending
+- Return an array of customer ids sorted by total spending

 ### Starting Point